-They can sign up for email alerts to receive more information about applying for both schemes, and more information from the Childcare Choices website.
+They can receive more information from the Government’s Childcare Choices website.
 Parents can also apply via telephone by ringing the childcare service helpline on 0300 123 4097.

 Parents who only wish to claim the universal 15-hour entitlement do not need to make an application.

 Parents must make their application the term before they wish to start receiving the entitlement.
 They can apply the term before their child turns three if they meet the earnings requirement, although they can only start claiming their 30 hour place the term following the child’s third birthday or the term following the date the eligibility code was issued – whichever is later.
 Parents are advised to apply as early in the term as possible to ensure they can reserve a place with their chosen provider(s).

 As part of the application process, parents will need to create a Government Gateway account (if they don’t already have one), and provide their name, address, and national insurance number, as well as the same information for their partner (if they have one).
 They will be asked if they expect to meet the income requirements over the coming three months and whether they are in receipt of any relevant benefits.

 When parents receive confirmation of their eligibility from HMRC, they will receive a unique 11-digit code beginning with either ‘500’ or ‘11’, which they must take as soon as possible to their chosen provider(s).

 As a provider, you will be required to confirm the validity of this code through your local authority.
 You will need to obtain written consent from the parent to do this.
 You will also need the parent’s national insurance number and the child’s date of birth.

 The Government has published a sample parental consent form in Annex A of the model agreement.